You can connect to lab computers remotely using remote desktop. Chalmers-wide instructions are available here.

 Notice that most Linux machines available to connect to are multi-core machines with CPUs of 4 cores.
 This should be appropriate for testing your solutions.
 The command “cat /proc/cpuinfo” gives the definite information.
 If (against expectations) a different kind of machine has been allocated, you should retry the connection to get another computer.

 We strongly recommend to connect remotely to lab computers as explained above.
 It may be possible to work locally on your own machine and we include some instructions that could help with that.
-We are not aware of simple solutions for running lab 1 locally on a Windows machine.
+We have successfully run lab 1 on Windows machines running WSL with X support.

 Start by downloading the

 tsim simulator source code and unpack it (e.g.,

 Tip: If you do not want to contaminate your file system you could pass